 Working with National Tax Automation

 You can add multiple rules for each account.
+The result of the rules are accumulated and passed to the target account.
 To enhance the flexibility of tax automation, you can perform the following for each rule that is created:

 • Select a different tax automation rule (Logic).
 You can create two or more rules all using the same Logic or a different logic selection for each one.
 Logic selections include Pull, Movement, Squeeze, Annualize, DeAnnualize, National Adjustment, and Prior Year.